AWS Redshift Advanced

 Cost Model

-• data warehouse node hours – total number of hours run across all the compute node
+• Compute node hours – total hours run across all compute nodes (RA3 or RG instances)

-• backup storage – storage cost for automated and manual snapshots
+• Backup storage – for automated and manual snapshots beyond the free tier

-• Data transfer to or from Amazon Redshift in Amazon VPC accrues standard AWS data transfer charges.
+• Data transfer – standard AWS data transfer charges apply

 Scalability & Elasticity